Hoffman has goal and 2 assists, Panthers beat Red Wings 4-3

 Patrik Nemeth’s blocked shot on an early second-period Florida power play led to Nielsen’s first goal in 34 games – a short-handed score – 46 seconds in to make it 3-1, but Connolly answered on the same man advantage by ripping home his 15th at 1:58.

-Detroit coach Jeff Blashill liked his club’s effort and said he felt the team deserved better.

-”I’ll go back and say, if we continue to play like that and have that next-shift mentality and play that hard and competitive, we’re going to get our results that I (thought) we probably deserved tonight,” said Blashill.

-NOTES: Blashill said Detroit will be without Anthony Mantha (rib cage) a minimum of four weeks.
+NOTES: Coach Jeff Blashill said Detroit will be without Anthony Mantha (rib cage) a minimum of four weeks.
 In 29 games, the right wing has 12 goals, including all four in the club’s 4-3 win over Dallas on Oct.
-6. … Filppula left the game late in the second period and did not return. .
-Detroit will host Florida in the final two meetings this season – on Jan.
+6. … Detroit will host Florida in the final two meetings this season – on Jan.
 18 and March 16. … The Panthers played without defensemen Aaron Ekblad (undisclosed) and MacKenzie Weegar (upper body, day-to-day).
-Riley Stillman was recalled from Springfield of the AHL and made his fifth NHL start.
+Riley Stillman was recalled from Spingfield of the AHL and made his fifth NHL start.

 UP NEXT